open-policy-agent/gatekeeper/website/docs/gator.md

 go get github.com/open-policy-agent/gatekeeper/cmd/gator
 ```

-## The `gator test` subcommand
+## The `gator verify` subcommand

 ### Writing Test Suites

-`gator test` organizes tests into three levels: Suites, Tests, and Cases:
+`gator verify` organizes tests into three levels: Suites, Tests, and Cases:

 - A Suite is a file which defines Tests.
 - A Test declares a ConstraintTemplate, a Constraint, and Cases to test the